project-march/ProjectMarch/ros2/src/visualization/march_mpc_visualization/README.md

 # MPC Visualization
 Package that subscribes to the `/march/mpc` topic in `ROS2`, and publishes to the local network via HTTP.
 Model predictive controllers (MPC) provide estimation of future states.
-Visualising these estimations via ROS is difficult, since RQT does not support data in the future.
+Visualising these estimations via ROS is difficult, since RQT only supports visualizing time-series.
 This package provides a way to publish these estimates to the local network, so that custom visualization tool can be used.

 .. hint:: This node requires manual launching